matin/garth/README.md

 1. Supports saving and resuming sessions to avoid the need to log in each time you run a script, which is particularly useful if you have MFA enabled
 1. Works on Google Colab
+1. Uses Pydantic dataclasses to validate and simplify use of data

 ### Python 3.10+